JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ### Levels
 From top (closest to end users) to bottom:
 #### PipelinesCE.CommandLineApp
 Provides a user facing interface.
 Converts user input into instances of options Types from PipelinesCE.Core.
-Uses ProjectRunner to run config project with serialized options instances as arguments.
+Uses ProjectHost to run config project with serialized options instances as arguments.
 Config project must reference same PipelinesCE.Core version so that it can deserialize options in a predictable manner.
 #### PipelinesCE.ConfigHost
-Referenced by config projects, PipelinesCE.ConfigHost contains a main method that ProjectRunner locates and calls.
+Referenced by config projects, PipelinesCE.ConfigHost contains a main method that ProjectHost locates and calls.
 Loads config project assemblies that reference PipelinesCE.Core.
 Intantiates instances of relevant types, sets up DI and finally runs Pipeline defined in config project.
 #### PipelinesCE.Plugin